gdavidson/tree_applet/readme.txt

-To run the applet open "TreeApplet.html".
+To run the applet open "TreeApplet.html" in /build folder.
 Start by creating a new tree before doing anything else.

 Known issues: